 moderators: Jovana Gligorijević, Dejan Anastasijević (SRB)

-participants: Miguel Rodriguez Andreu (ESP), Borja Bagunya (ESP-Katalonija), Lana Bastašić (ESP-Katalonija/B&H), Idro Seferi (Kosovo), Dragan Bursać (B&H), Steve Crawshaw (UK)
+participants: Miguel Rodriguez Andreu (ESP), Borja Bagunya (ESP-Catalonia), Lana Bastašić (ESP-Catalonia/B&H), Idro Seferi (Kosovo), Dragan Bursać (B&H), Steve Crawshaw (UK)

-Owing to the Spanish-Catalan crisis, self-determination is presumably the hottest word in the European political language, and the question of who (or the combination of questions: who?
-Under what conditions?
-Why?) achieves the right to self-determination is one of the most complex riddles, and one-sided answer is almost impossible to give.
-In order to properly consider all the nuances that this problem carries in ourselves, we decided to divide the debate devoted to self-determination into two distinct parts.
-In the first part we will, with the help of the moderators Jovana Gligorijevic and Dejan Anastasijevic, and the participation of guests from Spain and / or Catalonia, Miguel Rodriguez Andreu, editor of the Balkania magazine andinhabitant of Belgrade for ten years now , Borya Bagunya, a Catalan writer, and Lana Bastasic, Bosnian-Catalan writer, discuss the reasons for the Catalan aspiration for independence from Spain and the justification of the request for it, regardless of the possible consequences in the European field that the unilateral secession of Catalonia would certainly cause.
+Due to the Spanish-Catalan crisis, self-determination is presumably the hottest word in the European political language currently, and the question of who (or the combination of questions: Who?, Under what conditions?, and Why?) achieves the right to self-determination is one of the most complex riddles.
+A one-sided answer is almost impossible to give.
+In order to properly consider all the nuances that this problem carries in ourselves, we decided to divide the debate concerning self-determination into two distinct parts.
+In the first part we, along with the help of the moderators Jovana Gligorijevic and Dejan Anastasijevic, and the participation of guests from Spain and / or Catalonia, Miguel Rodriguez Andreu, editor of the Balkania magazine and resident of Belgrade for ten years now , Borya Bagunya, a Catalan writer, and Lana Bastasic, a Bosnian-Catalan writer, discussed the reasons for Catalan aspiration for independence from Spain and the justifications for it, regardless of the possible consequences in the European field that the unilateral secession of Catalonia would certainly cause.

-In the second part of the discussion, we will discuss the issue with guests from Kosovo, Bosnia and Herzegovina and the United Kingdom – Kosovo journalist Idro Seferi, Bosnian journalist Dragan Bursać and Steve Crawshaw of Amnesty International.
+In the second part of the discussion, we discussed the same issue with guests from Kosovo, Bosnia and Herzegovina and the United Kingdom – Kosovo journalist Idro Seferi, Bosnian journalist Dragan Bursać and Steve Crawshaw of Amnesty International.

 CONFERENCE ZEITGEISTER – Past, present and future